 - Format your external hard drive through the console by going to >Settings>Devices>USB Storage Devices>Your external HDD.

 - Now just click Format as Extended Storage and follow the steps.

 - You are done!
 Now you can install your games and apps directly on your external HDD.

 - As a backup for the games in your console.

 - Go to Settings and open the System folder.
-Click on Backup and Restore and then to Back Up PS4.
+Click on Backup and Restore and then select Back Up PS4.

 - Click the Back-Up button and wait for the system to restart.
 This should take only a few seconds.
 The backup will initiate once the system restarts.
-Make sure you don’t turn off your PS4 during backup as this may cause the files to be corrupted.
+Make sure you don’t turn off your PS4 during backup as this may cause the backup files to become corrupted.